• Home

 Visualization Source: ChartExpo

-So on all these visualizations are on same dataset, it’s up to you which one you need to present you results.
+So all these visualizations are on the same dataset, it’s up to you which one you need to present your results.

 If your MQL to SQL Conversion rate is too low, then you need to increase the number of leads generated.
 You can do that by following the steps below:

-In order to increase MQL to SQL Conversion Rate, you must first identify the reasons behind the low number of leads generated.
-You can ask yourself a few questions in order to identify the problem:
+To increase the MQL to SQL Conversion Rate, you must first identify the reasons behind the low number of leads generated.
+You can ask yourself a few questions to identify the problem:

 Where to find information about why MQLs are not converting into sales: